Email received from BCWF regarding Island access

 We were able to sit with them, explain who we are and what we hoped to accomplish through our negotiations with them.
 The meeting went well and the outlook is positive.
 We were asked where we’d like to see this project start and it was agreed that we should start on Southern Vancouver Island, possibly around Sooke.
 TimberWest is taking this recommendation forward to their most senior management and with the Victoria F & G Club on board we’re hopefully optimistic that we’ll hear back from them soon.
 They are aware that hunting season is rapidly approaching and that it would be in the best interest of all concerned to have an agreement in place before then.

 We did pass along the request of the Courtenay F & G that access be liberalized on the Comox Main and the Oyster River Main.
 We also passed on the wishes of the Parksville club that access be granted into the Lockwood area.
 It looks to me that this will happen one area at a time and if that’s how TW wants to go about it then that’s fine with me.
-Remember that given the extreme dry conditions this year, any access agreement may well be suspended until conditions allow safe backcountry access.
+Remember that given the extremely dry conditions this year, any access agreement may well be suspended until conditions allow safe backcountry access.

-Unfortunately nobody has control over mother nature.
+Unfortunately, nobody has control over mother nature.
 Feel free to share this with your members.

 Vancouver Island Region Assn.